This article may contain compensated links. Please read the disclosure for more info.

-The piano became more popular than ever in the history of the piano, during the Romantic Era (approx. late 1700's-mid 1800's).
-With the social rise of the middle class the piano also became the most favored instrument in the home.
+The piano became more popular than ever in the history of the piano during the Romantic Era (approx. late 1700's-mid 1800s).
+With the social rise of the middle class, the piano became the most favored instrument in the home.

 Around 1800, the upright piano was invented.

 It had a louder sound than the Square piano, which also had been a popular and practical instrument for the home.
 It did not take up too much space, so it was a suitable replacement.

 The upright was the growing middle class’ number one choice for the home.

 For the daughters of a middle-class family, it was socially considered a real bonus to be able to play the piano.
 (As well as to be able to do some needlework and other suitable skills for a young lady…)

 Many crazy remodels of the piano took place.
 But finally, the "classical" design of the first pianos and the upright piano has proven to survive with its more unadorned beauty until today.

 Imagine if Bartolomeo Cristofori, who invented the piano, could have seen this "Harp Piano"!

 The Player Piano was invented by Henri Fourneaux in 1863.

-This piano can play by itself from piano rolls and intricate machinery that is kept in action by pedaling.
+This piano can play by itself from piano rolls, and the intricate machinery is kept in action by pedaling.
 (Great workout for the legs!)